trustpoliticsfear/trustpoliticsfear.github.io/publications.md

 ## Journal Articles

 * Abdel-Fattah, Randa.
 2019.
+'Media and Political loops in the constructions of ‘Gen Y Jihadists’: prayer groups, handshakes and schools'. *Continuum: Journal of Media and Cultural Studies* Forthcoming

+* Abdel-Fattah, Randa.
+2019.
 'Countering violent extremism, governmentality and Australian Muslim youth as ‘becoming terrorist’' *Journal of Sociology*' 1-16.

 * Abdel-Fattah, Randa.
 2019.
 "Managing Belief and Speech as Incipient Violence: 'I'm Giving You the Opportunity to Say That You Aren't'." *Journal of Policing, Intelligence and Counter Terrorism* 14 (1): 20--38.